EmmanuelZapata/EmmanuelZapata.github.io/README.md

 # EmmanuelZapata.github.io

-This is Emmanuel's first git hub project for class.
+This is Emmanuel's first github project for class.